Helping the runner: History

 The NFL and CFL continued with the foul as 10 yards.
 In 2005, the National Football League made the penalty only for pulling and carrying, removing the flag in cases of pushing.
-Pushing the runner eventually became a key strategy in the NFL in the early 2020s with the Philadelphia Eagles adopting the "Tush Push" or "Brotherly Shove," a short-yardage variant of the quarterback sneak in which the backfield pushes the quarterback through the defensive line.
+Pushing the runner eventually became a key strategy in the NFL in the early 2020s with the Philadelphia Eagles adopting the "tush push" or "Brotherly Shove," a short-yardage variant of the quarterback sneak in which the backfield pushes the quarterback through the defensive line.
 An attempt to restore the penalty during the 2025 offseason fell two votes short of ratification, with the Eagles particularly vocal about their opposition to the proposed rule.

 The last time helping the runner was called at the professional level was in 1991, when Kansas City Chiefs center Tim Grunhard pulled wide receiver Robb Thomas in the divisional round of the playoffs.

+The United Football League reintroduced the penalty in the 2026 UFL season, specifically in the case of the tush push: its rule prohibits the backfield pushing the quarterback and offensive line forward in a mass formation immediately after a snap.